telerik/kendo-react/docs/knowledge-base/treeview-editing.md

 Use the [`itemRender`]({% slug api_treeview_treeviewprops %}#toc-itemrender) to render an input that is bound to the node value on click.

 {% meta id:index height:500 %}
+{% embed_file treeview/treeview-editing/app.jsx preview %}
-{% embed_file treeview/treeview-editing/main.jsx preview %}
+{% embed_file treeview/treeview-editing/main.jsx %}
 {% endmeta %}